What is the proposal review process?

 No, funding cannot be used for tuition or other educational expenses.

-Do Letters of Intent need to go through the Office of Research and Sponsored Programs (ORSP) prior to submission?
+Do applications need to go through the Office of Research and Sponsored Programs (ORSP) prior to submission?

 No, proposals do not need to be submitted to the ORSP.